jlperla/web-academic/content/post/ubc-course-advice/index.md

 - However, a word of warning: the 100 and 200 level classes demand significantly more effort than economics courses.
 It is a challenging but valuable investment of time, as there is no substitute for building familiarity with the material.
 They grade fairly and generously, so there is no need to worry about your GPA.
 - Do not get caught up in programming languages.
 You need to learn at least two to three (outside of stata and R, which are outstanding at what they do but won't help you develop the needed skills).

+### Heuristic Count on Math Courses for MA and PhD in Economics
+A rule of thumb for applying to most masters programs is that you should have:
+- Two years of math classes.
+Since the content of classes is inconsistent between universities, many people reviewing your application will look for a total of 4 couress (including your first year calculus sequence).
+For those who skip the first calculus class (e.g., due to AP credit) they might only expect 3 courses, but I would not count on it.
+- The course titles you want should demonstrate that you have taken are (1) something to do with linear algebra or matrix algebra; and (2) multivariable calculus (or a third generically named calculus, which I think most schools will assume is multivariate)

+Expectations in PhD admissions in economics are more varied, but many students would have some sort of proofs course (e.g., a MATH220 equivalent) or elementary real variables/real analysis.
+Regardless, you will want to have at least 4 courses from MATH on your transcript for a PhD.

 ### What am I not Recommending Datascience Classes?
 There are many recent programs, classes, and initiatives at UBC and beyond focusing on data science.
 These courses are often excellent and highly practical.
 While data science is sometimes unfairly criticized as merely a rebranding of computer science or statistics, it is a distinct field in its own right.
 Data science integrates applied statistics and foundational computer science with a focus on practical skills, placing less emphasis on theoretical foundations at the undergraduate level.